 I thought I was an orphan in kindergarten

 Ever since I can remember my family has called me “Annie.”
-It’s not my birth name, “Andrea” is.
+It’s not my birth name.
 But it’s what I’ve always been called and what I feel really very comfortable responding to.
 So I go by Annie a lot of the time.

 I thought I was an orphan in kindergarten because my parents told me I was named after Little Orphan Annie, like in the musical.
 I remember one day going to class and thinking that it could be possible that I was an orphan too if my parents called me Annie like her.
 They reassured me I was not an orphan.

 I guess my Mom was pregnant when my Dad and her went to see the musical Annie and left the show really liking the name.
-They told me I was only named Andrea because they thought if I ever became really professional, or famous or something, Andrea sounded better.
-They settled on using Annie for my nickname.
+In the long run they settled on using Annie for my nickname.

 The funny thing is, I too have curly hair like Little Orphan Annie does.
 It wasn’t super curly when I was little and mine’s not red, it’s blonde, but even so.
 I also went on to love and study musical theatre.
 It’s kinda funny really, especially now that I’m starting to write my own music and share it as Annie Lynn Music.